Wyoming

 The new law also amended more than a dozen specific professional and occupational licensing statutes to rescind standards inconsistent with the new “directly related” standard as well as vague qualifications like “good moral character,” and to substitute functional criteria specifically tying the nature of a particular crime to the licensed activity.
 Licensing schemes affected include those regulating teachers, guides and outfitters, engineers, veterinarians, and nursing home administrators.
 Licensing standards for chiropractors, nurses, optometrists, dental hygienists, social workers, and marriage and family counselors and substance abuse counselors were also amended.
 Securities dealers and investment advisers, insurance agents, and athlete agents are covered by the reforms.

-In 2022 the legislature authorized a preliminary determination, but one that is not binding.
-HB39
+In 2022 the legislature authorized a preliminary determination, but specifically provided that it is not binding on the agency.
+See HB39, enacting § 33-1-304(f).

 1. As originally enacted in 2004, § 1501 extended to all misdemeanor convictions, but its effect was limited to restoring firearms rights, evidently to address federal firearms disability based upon misdemeanor domestic violence convictions.
 18 U.S.C. § 922(g)(9).
 The federal government took the position, approved by the 10th Circuit Court of Appeals, that the partial expungement authorized by the pre-2009 version of this statute was not effective to relieve federal firearms disabilities.
 See Wyoming ex re.
 Crank v.
 United States, 539 F.3d 1236, 1239 (10th Cir.
 2008) (“Congress intended the terms ‘expunge’ and ‘set aside,’ as used in § 921(a)(33)(B)(ii), to require a state procedure that completely removes the effect of the prior misdemeanor conviction in question. . . § 7-13-1501 falls short of this standard.” ).
 As amended in 2009, the effect of expungement is not limited to the restoration of firearm rights, and thus would appear to satisfy the requirements of 18 U.S.C. §§ 921(a)(20) and 933(B)(ii).
 According to the District Attorney for Sheridan County, the United States Attorney (D. Wyo.) has agreed not to prosecute misdemeanants whose convictions have been expunged pursuant to the pre-2009 version of § 1501.